Thursday, May 15, 2008

 Earlier this year, the Boston Globe got hold of an internal campaign document from GOP contender Mitt Romney, and a recurring strategy was to tie Democrats to the hated French.
 It said, in the Machiavellian code of the election huckster, "Hillary equals France," and it envisioned bumper stickers that read, "First, not France."

-Except for one thing: We're not first.
-America isn't ranked anywhere near first in anything except military might and snotty billionaires.
-The country that is ranked No. 1 in healthcare, for example, is France.
+for example, is France.
 The World Health Organization ranks America at 37 in the world -- not two, or five -- 37, in between Costa Rica and Slovenia, which are both years away from discovering dentistry.

 Yet an American politician could not survive if he or she uttered the simple, true statement, "France has a better healthcare system than us, and we should steal it."
 Because here, simply dismissing an idea as French passes for an argument.
 John Kerry?
 Can't vote for him -- he looks French.
 Yeah, as opposed to the other guy, who just looked stupid.